-In accordance with Annex A of the ITU G.723.1 specification, the CT8021 will automatically decode CNG frames generated by the VAD (Voice Activity Detector) of a G.723.1 encoder.
-Decoding of CNG frames is based on examination of the l.s.
-2 bits of the first data word of each G.723.1 speech frame.
-The purpose of the VAD/CNG frame in the G.723.1 Annex A specification is to provide approximate reconstruction of the background noise level and energy spectrum during periods of "silence" that occur between periods of active speech.
+In accordance with Annex A of the ITU G.723.1 specification, the CT8022 will automatically decode CNG frames generated by the Voice Activity Detector (VAD) of a G.723.1 encoder.
+Decoding of CNG frames is based on examination of the two least significant bits of the first data word of each G.723.1 speech frame.
+The purpose of the VAD/CNG frame in the G.723.1 Annex A specification is to provide approximate reconstruction of the background noise level and energy spectrum during periods of silence that occur between periods of active speech.

-The least significant two bits of the first word of the TrueSpeech 6.3 and 5.3 frames are defined by the ITU-T G.723.1 v5.1 (final formal release) specification to indicate the speech data rate as shown:
+The two least significant bits of the first word of the TrueSpeech 6.3 and 5.3 frames are defined by the ITU-T G.723.1 v5.1 (final formal release) specification to indicate the speech data rate as shown:

-Bit 1-0 Frame Data Rate Number of

-Type significant data

-words

-00 0 TrueSpeech 6.3 data frame (12 words) 12

-01 1 TrueSpeech 5.3 data frame (10 words) 10

-10 2 Silence / Comfort Noise Generation frame (only first 2 words 2

-contain useful data) All other data words are set to zero

-11 3 Repeat last CNG frame (only 1.s.
-2 bits of first data word are 2 bits

-used) All other data words are set to zero
+Bit 1-0 Frame Type Data Rate Number of Significant Data Words 00 0 TrueSpeech 6.3 data frame (12 words) 12 01 1 TrueSpeech 5.3 data frame (10 words) 10 10 2 Silence/Comfort Noise Generation frame (only first 2 words contain useful data) All other data words are set to zero 2 11 3 Repeat last CNG frame (only least significant 2 bits of first data word are used) All other data words are set to zero 2 bits

+Compatibility Note:

-Compatability Note: the Bit 1-0 encoding of the CT8021 is different from that used in older firmware versions of the CT8020 which implemented pre-release versions of G.723.1, (firmware revisions 0109 and 0112 part numbers CT8020A11AQC and CT8020A11BQC).
-The full production release, CT8020D11AQC (firmware revision 0114) implements the final v5.1 G.723.1 release as do all versions of the CT8021.
+The Bit 1-0 encoding of the CT8022 is different from that used in older firmware versions of the CT8020 that implemented pre-release versions of G.723.1, (firmware revisions 0109 and 0112 part numbers CT8020A11AQC and CT8020A11BQC).
+The full production release, CT8020D11AQC (firmware revision 0114) implements the final v5.1 G.723.1 release, as do all versions of the CT8022.

-When sending a type 3 frame to the CT8021 playback channel (l.s. two bits = 11), please note the requirement to distinguish this type of frame from the Frame Erasure frame (FFFF FFFFH).
+When sending a type 3 frame to the CT8022 playback channel (two least significant bits = 11), it is necessary to distinguish this type of frame from the Frame Erasure frame (FFFF FFFFH).
 All the unused bits in the type 3 frame should be set to zero.
-Although the CNG frames require fewer bits for actual transmission, the host is required to pad the CNG frames with zeros when writing the frame to the CT8021 in order to make the CNG frame size match the size of the normal speech frame.
-The CNG frame should be in the form:

-0000 0003H to avoid confusion with the special FFFF FFFFH frame erasure frame.
+Although the CNG frames require fewer bits for actual transmission, the Host must pad the CNG frames with zeros when writing the frame to the CT8022 so that the CNG frame size matches the size of the normal speech frame.
+The CNG frame should be in the form 0000 0003H to avoid confusion with the special FFFF FFFFH Frame Erasure frame.

-When reading or writing speech frames, to or from the CT8021, the number of physical words transferred for each individual frame is fixed during each record/playback session.
-For example, if the record/playback session is started in 6.3 mode, then all frames will contain 12 words.
-Frames which use less than this number of words for actual data will have the unused portion of the frame set to zero.
-This approach simplifies the coding of low level driver software such that it does not need to deal with variable sized data frames.
-This is particularly significant when dealing with DMA type transfer.
+When reading or writing speech frames to or from the CT8022, the number of physical words transferred for each individual frame is fixed during each record/playback session.
+For example, if the record/playback session starts in 6.3 mode, then all frames will contain 12 words.
+Frames that use less than this number of words for actual data will have the unused portion of the frame set to zero.
+This approach simplifies the coding of low-level driver software such that it does not need to deal with variable-sized data frames.
+This is particularly significant when dealing with DMA-type transfer.

-9.8.9 Reading the Playback signal Level Value
+9.8.9 Reading the Playback Signal Level Value

-The current Playback signal average level value can be read using the command:
+It is possible to read the current average Playback signal level value using the command:

-Command CF8FH
+Command CF8FH:

+Status:

 Average Playback Level Value

+(15-0)